| (From Chapter 10:) At 5:30 p.m. on the 23rd of

 as he turned his attention to her, his eyes searching, wondering.

+His lips started to move.
+"Mr. Darcy?"
 The couple broke out of their

 trance at the interruption.
 Darcy's assistant, Barbara, was right